List of Disney's Sleeping Beauty characters: King Hubert

-King Hubert is Phillip's father, who is friends with Stefan and the ruler of an unspecified kingdom.
-Though prone to being temperamental and quarrelsome, he cares for Phillip despite he and Stefan's disagreements.
+King Hubert is Phillip's father and Stefan's friend who is the ruler of an unspecified kingdom.
+Though prone to being temperamental and quarrelsome, he cares for Phillip despite his quarrels with Stefan.

 In the film, he and Phillip attend Aurora's christening, where they had betrothed their children to marry each other and unite their kingdoms.
 Sixteen years later, they have a disagreement during the celebration for Aurora's return until Phillip arrives and informs them that he has decided to marry a woman he met in the forest, which Hubert forbids due to her being a peasant girl.
 After the fairies cast the sleeping spell, as he is falling asleep he tells Stefan that Phillip is in love with a peasant girl, causing Flora to realize that it was Phillip whom Aurora met in the forest.
 After the curse is broken, he is about to tell Stefan that Phillip loves a peasant girl until he comes down the stairs with Aurora.

 In Disney Princess Enchanted Tales: Follow Your Dreams, he attends a royal conference along with Phillip, Stefan, and Leah, where he is to give a speech.
 However, he realizes he has forgotten his speech at Stefan's castle until the fairies arrive and deliver him his speech.
 After returning home, he attends a meal organized by Aurora.

 In Maleficent, where he is known as King John of Ulstead, he sends Phillip to King Stefan's castle.

 In Maleficent: Mistress of Evil, where he is portrayed by Robert Lindsay, he seeks to establish peace between Ulstead and the Moors.
 Following his son's engagement, John and Ingrith hold a banquet to celebrate, but tensions rise when Maleficent and Ingrith discuss the fatalities on their respective sides, each claiming that the other is responsible.
 When Maleficent loses her temper, Ingrith enacts her secret plan to overthrow the king by cursing him with a spindle and blaming Maleficent.
 Phillip urges his mother to kiss John, but it does not work, as Ingrith secretly despises her husband for desiring peace and is not truly in love with him.
 The king's curse results in a war between Ulstead and the Moors, as well as the Dark Fey.

 After Phillip ends the war and the curse is broken, he attends Aurora and Phillip's wedding and tells him that he is proud of him for achieving peace between Ulstead and the Moors.